Ronald Benita (he/it)

 Video: Paradox Productions

-Youth Ambassador Ronald Benita: ‘Listen, inspire and act’.
+Youth Ambassador Ronald Benita: 'Listen, inspire and do'

 Difference

-The result was that, out of the many entries, he was chosen to carry the title this year.
-He will undoubtedly do so with verve.
-As an ambassador I find it very important that Pride is accessible for everyone who wants to attend.
-From up close I notice that it can be quite a threshold to go to Pride and participate.
-For example, if you are still in the closet or in doubt, it can be quite frightening.
+As a result, he was chosen from the many entries to carry the title this year.
+As an ambassador, I find it very important that Pride is accessible to everyone who wants to go.
+Up close, I notice that it can be quite an obstacle to go to and participate in Pride.
+For example, if you are still in the closet or in doubt, it can be quite frightening.'

 Ronald himself always hands out flyers on Purple Friday.
-This is the big action day of the GSA (Gender & Sexuality Alliance).
-Every year on this second Friday of December, many Dutch primary, secondary and higher education schools are painted in rainbow colours.
+This is the big day of action of the GSA(Gender & Sexuality Alliance).
+Every year, on that second Friday of December, many Dutch primary, secondary and high schools are put in rainbow colours.
 Universities in our country also participate.
-In this way, the alliance promotes sexual and gender diversity as a standard.
-Not only are flyers distributed, but posters are also put up.
-The aim is to create visibility.
+This is how the alliance promotes sexual and gender diversity as the norm.
+Not only are flyers handed out then but posters are also put up.
+With the aim of creating visibility.

 Queer city